Zero-Shot Self-Supervised Learning for MRI Reconstruction: Experiments

-\textbf{Banding Artifacts:} Banding artifacts appear in the form of streaking horizontal lines, and occur due to high acceleration rates and anisotropic sampling \cite{BandingArtifacts}.
-These hinder radiological evaluation and are regarded as a barrier for the translation of DL reconstruction methods into clinical practice \cite{BandingArtifacts}.
-This set of experiments explored training and testing on Cor-PDFS data, where database-trained PG-DLR reconstruction has been reported to show such artifacts \cite{BandingArtifacts, fastmri_2ndChallenge}.
+\textbf{Banding Artifacts:} Banding artifacts appear in the form of streaking horizontal lines, and occur due to high acceleration rates and anisotropic sampling \citep{BandingArtifacts}.
+These hinder radiological evaluation and are regarded as a barrier for the translation of DL reconstruction methods into clinical practice \citep{BandingArtifacts}.
+This set of experiments explored training and testing on Cor-PDFS data, where database-trained PG-DLR reconstruction has been reported to show such artifacts \citep{BandingArtifacts, fastmri_2ndChallenge}.
 Figure \ref{fig:Banding Artifacts} shows reconstructions for a Cor-PDFS test slice.
 While DIP-Recon-TL suffers from clearly visible noise amplification, supervised PG-DLR suffers from banding artifacts shown with yellow arrows.
-ZS-SSDU-TL significantly alleviates these banding artifacts in the reconstruction.
-While supervised PG-DLR achieves slightly better SSIM and PSNR (Supplementary Table S1), we note that banding artifacts do not necessarily correlate with such metrics, and are usually picked up in expert readings \cite{BandingArtifacts, KnollfastMRIChallenge}.
+ZS-SSL-TL significantly alleviates these banding artifacts in the reconstruction.
+While supervised PG-DLR achieves slightly better SSIM and PSNR (Table \ref{tbl:Average_PSNR_SSIM_Supplementary} in the Appendix), we note that the banding artifacts do not necessarily correlate with such metrics, and are usually picked up in expert readings \citep{BandingArtifacts, KnollfastMRIChallenge}.